 Her paintings convey that energy she holds within her spirit through the use

-Zoe graduated from Umass Boston with BA in English Literature, and holds a graphic design certificate from Mass College of Art.
-She is massage therapist and to continue her passion with art, she teaches color healing, creative visualization, spiritual healing workshops and meditation.
+Zoe graduated from Umass Boston with BA in English Literature, and holds a graphic design certificate from Mass College of Art whre she's also studied art history and painting.

-PATRICK ANDERSON - PARTICIPATING ARTIST
+PATRICK ANDERSON - MASTSER PAINTER

-Studied at Vesper George School of Art where he was taught by "Boston School Painters" and instructors at the time, John Terelak, Robert Douglas Hunter, Robert Comier, Paul Rahilly.
+Patrick is a master painter and award winning aritst.
+He studied at Vesper George School of Art where he was taught by "Boston School Painters" and instructors at the time, John Terelak, Robert Douglas Hunter, Robert Comier, Paul Rahilly.
 He studied studio and plien air work privately with with John Terelak in his hometown Rockport, MA.
 Patrick's style is contemporary realism with strong painterly qualities.
 As a traditional realist painter, he has a fascination with light, both natural and artificial and its effects it has on many of his city subjects.
 His nocturnes may owe a nod to Edward Hopper in feeling.